cbedin/cbedin.github.io/index.md

 # research

-below are little blurbs and citations about my current/ongoing research projects! i've linked materials that are already publicly available online, but i am also (usually) happy to share slides if you send me an email.
+below are little blurbs and citations for my current/ongoing research projects! i've linked materials that are already publicly available online, but i am also (usually) happy to share slides if you send me an email.

 ## _you guys_ and _y'all_